Updated March 4, 2023

 Teradata is RDBMS that is mainly suitable for building large-scale data warehousing applications.
 It has been built on a concept of parallelism.
-It acts in the way as the server and it is an open system.
-There are some new features that are automated temporal analytics, a customer associated innovation like Teradata viewpoint and a most important feature are providing the extension in compression capabilities which allows compression of data way more than earlier versions.
+It acts in the way of the server, and it is an open system.
+Some new features are automated temporal analytics, a customer associated innovation like Teradata viewpoint, and a most important feature is providing the extension in compression capabilities that allows compression of data way more than earlier versions.

 Q2.
-Explain the different table types, which are supported by Teradata?
+Explain the different table types; which Teradata supports?

-- Permanent Table: These tables are default table type supported by Teradata which are mainly used to store the data permanently in a Teradata system.
+- Permanent Table: These tables are default table types supported by Teradata, mainly used to store the data in a Teradata system permanently.

-- Derived table: These tables are having the less lifetime.
-It is mainly there during the execution time of the query.
+- Derived table: These tables have less lifetime.
+It is mainly there during the query’s execution time.
 It mainly holds the intermediate results of the query while execution.

 - Volatile table: These tables are used to store the data only during the user session.
-These tables are mainly used when we need to store the intermediate data during the complex calculations or if any sharing or transmitting of data is going on.
+These tables are mainly used when we need to store the intermediate data during the complex calculations or any sharing or transmitting of data.
 These tables mainly delete the data after the end of the user’s session.

-- Global Temporary table: This table is used to store the values which are globally used in the applications and this table will delete the data after the end of the user session as well.
+- Global Temporary table: This table is used to store the values globally used in the applications, and this table will delete the data after the end of the user session.